klinux/gocd-keycloak-oauth-authorization-plugin/docs/AUTHORIZATION_CONFIGURATION.md

 3. Provide a unique identifier for this authorization configuration and select `Keycloak oauth authorization plugin` as the **Plugin**.

 4. **Keycloak Endpoint (`Mandatory`):** Specify your Keycloak Endpoint.
+> If you have the context /auth in you Keycloak, set the context path in Endpoint config.

     ![Keycloak Endpoint](images/keycloak_endpoint.png?raw=true "Keycloak Endpoint")